leandromoreira/cdn-up-and-running/README.md

 listen 8080;
 ````

 In the server configuration, we can specify a route by using the [`location`](http://nginx.org/en/docs/http/ngx_http_core_module.html#location) directive.
-This will be used to provide specific configuration at the request path level.
+This will be used to provide specific configuration for that matching request path.

 ```nginx
 location / {}